Emjayosee/4_Code_Quiz/README.md

             •	Need a way to aggregate the scores, add as records and display the top scores;
             •	Need an alert to say when the game is over;
             •	Need a way to identify the player;

-            •
-            •
-            •
+            Here is the basic logic flow (ignoring the high score feature):

+                [X] On load, display introduction and name/start section

+                [X] User enters name

+                [X] On START, question 1 is displayed and clock starts to countdown, await user event

+                [X] User selects answer from radio box and submits response by clicking button

+                [ ] If time = 0, quizEnd

+                [ ] On Click, nextQuestion

+                [ ] If answer is correct, score = plus one

+                [ ] If answer is incorrect time = minus 5 seconds

+                [ ] If (time > 0 and Q# < array.length), loadNextQuestion, else, quizEnd

+                [ ] If quizEnd, display gameOver Image, with finalScore for 5 seconds

+                [ ] Load name and finalScore to scoreBoard

+                [ ] Display scoreBoard and playAgain Button

+                [ ] If playAgain, clear and restart the process

             Build:
-            •	Set up three files, index.html, script.js and style.css (add to Github)
+            •	Set up three files, index.html, script.js and style.css (add to Github) [x]
             •	HTML:
-                >Layout for Landing page
+                >Layout for Landing page [x]
-                >Layout for question and multiple choice answers
+                >Layout for question and multiple choice answers [x]
+                >Knit functions for current score, gameOver.

             •	JavaScript:
                 > Timer routine
                 > Splash screen routine that announces game is over - alert box